fossabot/test-map-linux-py312-test/CONTRIBUTING.md

 ## How to report an identified bug

-Report identified bugs by email to any [core member].
+Report identified bugs by filling a [GitHub bug report issue](https://github.com/whiteprints/test-map-linux-py312-test/issues/new?template=bug_report.yml).

 When filing a bug or any other issue, make sure to answer these questions: